joey711/phyloseq/tutorials-index.md

 The phyloseq Tutorials Index
 ========================================================

 This page is automagically updated when I do a periodic full rebuild of the phyloseq tutorials pages.
-The date of this particular re-build is Fri Apr 19 17:11:15 2013.
+The date of this particular re-build is Tue Apr 23 16:06:32 2013.

-Don't forget to checkout [the phyloseq demo repository](https://github.com/joey711/phyloseq-demo) for other tutorials; some more in-depth or lengthy than can be easily maintained here, where the focus is documenting phyloseq package functionality rather than demonstrating use cases with new/large datasets.
+Don't forget to checkout [the phyloseq demo repository](http://joey711.github.io/phyloseq-demo/) for other tutorials; some more in-depth or lengthy than can be easily maintained here, where the focus is documenting phyloseq package functionality rather than demonstrating use cases with new/large datasets.

 ---
 ## Available tutorials